-Net sales of Plumbing Products increased one percent in 2015 compared to 2014.
-Net sales increased primarily due to increased sales volume of North American and international operations, which increased sales by five percent, and selling price increases primarily related to international operations, which increased sales by two percent.
+Net sales in this segment increased one percent in 2015 compared to 2014.
+Net sales increased primarily due to increased sales volume of both North American and international operations, which increased sales by five percent, and net selling price increases primarily related to international operations, which increased sales by two percent.
 An acquisition also positively impacted sales by one percent compared to 2014.
 Foreign currency translation reduced sales by seven percent compared to 2014, primarily due to the stronger U.S. dollar.
-Excluding the impact of foreign currency translation, segment sales increased by eight percent in 2015.
+Excluding the impact of foreign currency translation, segment sales increased by eight percent in 2015 compared to 2014.

-Net sales in this segment increased in 2014 primarily due to increased sales volume of both North American and International operations, which, in aggregate, increased sales by four percent compared to 2013.
-This segment was also positively affected by increased selling prices of International plumbing products.
+Net sales in this segment increased in 2014 primarily due to increased sales volume of both North American and International operations.
+This segment was also positively affected by increased net selling prices of International plumbing products.